P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: Experiments

 \subsubsection{varying $\rho$s}

-In vanilla ADMM, the value of the penalty term is critical, and it may have negative effects on convergence.
+In vanilla ADMM, the value of the penalty term is critical, and it may have adverse effects on convergence.
 In this subsection, we mainly try different hyperparameters in ADMMiRNN and evaluate how they influence the training process of ADMMiRNN.
-These results are summarized in Table~\ref{tab:hyper loss} and Table~\ref{tab:hyper acc}.
+These results are summarized in Table~\ref{tab:hyper loss} and Fig.~\ref{fig:hyper}.
 Table~\ref{tab:hyper loss} implies that $\rho_3$ determines the best result in ADMMiRNN.
-More precisely, larger $\rho_3$ delays the convergence speed in ADMMiRNN.
+More precisely, we find that larger $\rho_3$ delays the convergence speed in ADMMiRNN from Fig.~\ref{fig:hyper}.
 However, if $\rho_3$ is too large, it may produce non-convergent results.
-In Table~\ref{tab:hyper acc}, we present the needed iteration count when the accuracy is 100.0 in the training and test process.
-When $\rho_3$ is 100, we need 11 iterations for the accuracy reaches 100.0 but we only need 2 iterations when $\rho_3=1$ or $\rho_3=10$.
 Furthermore, it turns out that $\rho_1$ and $\rho_2$ account less in ADMMiRNN while $\rho_3$ plays a much more crucial role with regard to the property of convergence and its convergence speed.